solliancenet/ai-in-a-day/01-aml-model-training/README.md

     > **Note**: The creation of the new compute may take several minutes.
 Once the process is completed, select **Next** in the `Configure run` section.

-8. Select the `Regression` task type and then select **View additional configuration settings**:
+8. Select the `Classification` task type and then select **View additional configuration settings**:

     ![The Select task type form is populated with the values outlined above.
 The View additional configuration settings link is highlighted.](images/automl-configure-task-01.png 'Configure time series forecasting task')

-9. For the automated machine learning run additional configurations, provide the following values and then select **Save**:
+8. For the automated machine learning run additional configurations, provide the following values and then select **Save**:

-    - **Primary metric**: `Normalized root mean squared error`
+    - **Primary metric**: `AUC weighted`

     - **Training job time (hours)** (in the `Exit criterion` section): enter `1` as this is the lowest value currently accepted.

-    - **Metric score threshold**: enter `0.134`.
+    - **Metric score threshold**: enter `0.8`.
 When this threshold value will be reached for an iteration metric the training job will terminate.

     ![The Additional configurations form is populated with the values defined above.
 The Save button is highlighted at the bottom of the form.](images/automl-configure-task-02.png 'Configure automated machine learning run additional configurations')

     > **Note**: We are setting a metric score threshold to limit the training time.
 In practice, for initial experiments, you will typically only set the training job time to allow AutoML to discover the best algorithm to use for your specific data.

-10. Select **View featurization settings**, and make sure to uncheck the following features: `year-of-visit`, `date-of-visit`, and `car-age-in-years` in order to avoid leaking target data.
+8. Select **View featurization settings**, and make sure to uncheck the following features: `year-of-visit`, `date-of-visit`, `car-age-in-years`, and `car-age-in-months` in order to avoid leaking target data.

-11. Select **Finish** to start the new automated machine learning run.
+9. Select **Finish** to start the new automated machine learning run.

     > **Note**: The experiment should run for up to 10 minutes.
 If the run time exceeds 15 minutes, cancel the run and start a new one (steps 3, 9, 10).
 Make sure you provide a higher value for `Metric score threshold` in step 10.